quotidian-ennui/gh-my/README.md

   failures    : show workflow failures in your personal repositories in the last 14 days vulns       : show vulnerability alerts from dependabot in your personal repositories

+'reviews' can have its output in JSON format
+  -j : output each row as a JSON object.
+       This is useful if you want to script & pipe the output.
+       (--jsonlines is also accepted)

-Listing deployments needs more filters
+'deployments' needs more filters
   -o : the organisation (e.g. -o my-company)
-  -t : the topic  (e.g. -o my-terraform-repos)
+  -t : the topic  (e.g. -t my-terraform-repos)
   -r : a specific repository, but why not use gh run list instead?

-Report generation uses 'date' so any gnu date string is valid -d : the date string (default is "14 days ago")
+'report' uses 'date' so any gnu date string is valid -d : the date string (default is "14 days ago")
   -q : omit the table headers
   -a : use 'author' instead of 'involves'
   -v : everything involving your user (e.g. where you're a CODEOWNER)

-Failure generation uses 'date' so any gnu date string is valid -d : the date string (default is "14 days ago")
+'failures' uses 'date' so any gnu date string is valid -d : the date string (default is "14 days ago")

-Listing notifications can also mark them as read
+'notifs' can also mark them as read
   -n : the ID to mark as read (-n 7235590448)
   -a : Mark all notifications as read

-Listing vulnerabilities can have more filters
+'vulns' can have more filters
   -o : the owner (e.g. -o my-company | -o my-user)
        default is whatever 'gh config get user -h github.com' returns ** Viewing security alerts implies permissions